 Now that you’ve got a great plan, it’s time to get to work!
 Before you begin, ask yourself if you’ll be using any outside help and get your team together.
 It’s important that this entire process has a consistent look, feel, and voice.
 For example, if you hire a copywriter to write your landing page copy and your pitch email but you write your content emails, your subscribers will notice.
 Using multiple voices can create a sense of mistrust in your potential customers, so it’s best to have a consistent team and brand throughout the entire process.

 For this illustration, we’re using GetResponse, a great autoresponder that helps you automate your email marketing.
+GetResponse is just one of many marketing automation options out there, including Groundhogg (which we recently reviewed).
+But for this example, we went with GetResponse.
 Because we’re setting this up as an autoresponse campaign rather than a newsletter, it’s important to set up the autoresponder before getting subscribers so that the autoresponder is ready to go as soon as you get your first subscribers.

 GetResponse allows you to create newsletters and autoresponders.
 Your sales cycle will be done using an autoresponder.
 If one of your subscribers doesn’t make a purchase when they’re given your sales pitch, they’ll go from your sales cycle to your drip marketing campaign.
 A drip marketing campaign is where you send them a newsletter once in awhile but don’t do anything really intensive like on your sales cycle, and that’s what your newsletters are for.